Packet 20g

 • Rank

-These are the highest grade Zhu Ye Qing made from early pluckings of 50+ year-old heirloom cultivar tea bushes.
+These are the highest grade Zhu Ye Qing made from early pluckings of 50+ year-old heirloom cultivar tea bushes and was the top Zhu Ye Qing

-We have been tasting Zhu Ye Qing Green for nearly 20 years, but I have never selected this tea for Mei Leaf because I often find it too green and astringent - it mostly reminds me of raw leaf rather than a crafted tea despite its huge popularity and high prices.
+We have been tasting Zhu Ye Qing Green for nearly 25 years, but I often find it too green and astringent - it mostly reminds me of raw leaf rather than a crafted tea, despite its huge popularity and high prices.
 To be honest, I had almost given up on this famous Sichuan Green and figured it was just not to my taste.

 You can certainly brew this 'Grandpa Style' in a tall glass with 80-85c (175-185F) water and just keep topping up as the water goes low and the tea becomes stronger.
 I personally prefer brewing in a half Gong Fu style (using a fair amount of leaf for about a minute infusion) for at least the first 3 infusions and then I would move to 'Grandpa Style' or cold-brewing to get the most of these gorgeous buds.